Get your FREE store + Amazon business!

 How to stop spending money for 30 days?

-The 30-day no-spend isn’t a willpower test – it’s the framework’s Week 1 (Awareness) extending into Week 2 (Interruption).
-Only fixed bills and grocery essentials go through.
-Existing social commitments on the calendar still happen.
-New non-essential purchases stop.
-Most readers see their first $500–$1,200 of card balance reduction inside the 30 days – not from earning more, from redirecting the same income.
+The 30-day no-spend is not a willpower test – it is Week 1 (Awareness) into Week 2 (Interruption).
+Only fixed bills and essentials go through; existing commitments still happen; new non-essential buys stop.
+Most readers see $500–$1,200 of balance reduction inside the 30 days – from redirecting the same income.
+The plan adapts to your income and family size.

 How to stop spending money and save?

-Stopping the spending is only half the equation – the other half is what replaces it.
-The framework sets up an auto-transfer to a separate high-yield savings on the same day your card payment goes through – same money, different bucket, no decision required.
-Once it runs for 30 days, it runs forever without willpower.
+Stopping the spending is half the job – the other half is what replaces it.
+The plan sets an auto-transfer to a separate high-yield savings the same day your card payment goes through – same money, different bucket, no decision required.
+Run it 30 days and it runs forever.

 Stop carrying the card.
-Set up an auto-transfer to a high-yield savings account at a different bank from your checking.
+Set an auto-transfer to a savings account that pays good interest at a different bank from your checking.
 Use the 90-minute urge-surfing rule before any non-essential charge.
-Write the 3 emotional triggers down by hand.
-Pick one accountability partner who is NOT your spouse.
+Write your 3 triggers by hand.
+Pick one accountability partner who is not your spouse.
 The plan sequences these five moves over 30 days with a daily 10-minute protocol.

 avatar